- fr

 You can also use patches in Trac.
 When using this style, follow these guidelines.

-• Submit patches in the format returned by the git diff command.
+command.
 An exception is for code changes that are described more clearly in plain English than in code.
-Indentation is the most common example; it’s hard to read patches when the only difference in code is that it’s indented.
+Indentation is the most common example; it’s hard to read patches when the only difference in code is that it’s indented. - Attach patches to a ticket in the ticket tracker, using the “attach file” button.
+Please don’t put the patch in the ticket description or comment unless it’s a single line patch.

-• Name the patch file with a .diff extension; this will let the ticket tracker apply correct syntax highlighting, which is quite helpful.
+extension; this will let the ticket tracker apply correct syntax highlighting, which is quite helpful.

 Regardless of the way you submit your work, follow these steps.

-• Make sure your code matches our Coding style.
+- Make sure your code matches our Coding style.

-• Check the “Has patch” box on the ticket details.
+- Check the “Has patch” box on the ticket details.
 This will make it obvious that the ticket includes a patch, and it will add the ticket to the list of tickets with patches.

-Non-trivial patches
+Non-trivial patches¶

 A “non-trivial” patch is one that is more than a simple bug fix.
 It’s a patch that introduces Django functionality and makes some sort of design decision.